paypal-examples/applepay/README.md

 ### The PayPal JavaScript SDK

-These examples use the [PayPal JavaScript SDK](https://developer.paypal.com/sdk/js/) to display PayPal supported payment methods and provide a seamless checkout experience for your buyers.
+These examples use the [PayPal JavaScript SDK](https://developer.paypal.com/sdk/js/) to display ApplePay checkout button for your buyers

 The SDK has several [configuration options](https://developer.paypal.com/sdk/js/configuration/) available.
 The examples in this repository provide the most minimal example possible to complete a successful transaction.